 1.1 This test method covers the determination of the Brinell hardness of metallic materials by the Brinell indentation hardness principle.
 This standard provides the requirements for a Brinell testing machine and the procedures for performing Brinell hardness tests.

-1.2 This standard includes additional requirements in four annexes:
+1.3 This standard includes additional requirements in the following annexes:

-1.3 This standard includes nonmandatory information in an appendix which relates to the Brinell hardness test:
+1.4 This standard includes nonmandatory information in the following appendixes that relates to the Brinell hardness test:

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.